 Soweto Derby: Cedric Kaze Breaks Silence on Kaizer Chiefs’ Future After Defeat vs Orlando Pirates

-Kaizer Chiefs head coach Cedric Kaze has addressed speculation about his future following a string of disappointing results, highlighted by a 3-0 defeat to Orlando Pirates in the Soweto Derby.
+Kaizer Chiefs head coach Cedric Kaze has addressed speculation about his future following a string of disappointing results, highlighted by a 3-0 defeat to Orlando Pirates in the Soweto Derby at the FNB Stadium on Saturday, February 28, 2026.

-Chiefs struggled at the FNB Stadium on Saturday, conceding twice in the first half through Tshepang Moremi and Oswin Appollis, before Evidence Makgopa’s second-half header sealed a heavy loss.
+The Glamour Boys didn't take advantage of being the home side on Saturday as they conceded twice in the first half through Tshepang Moremi and Oswin Appollis, before Evidence Makgopa’s second-half header sealed all three points for Abdeslam Ouaddou's side.

-This marks Chiefs’ heaviest Soweto Derby defeat in 25 years and their fourth loss in five matches.
-With 11 points separating them from PSL leaders Pirates, Chiefs’ chances of contending for the title appear slim, even with a game in hand.
+The heavy defeat marks Amakhosi's biggest defeat in the Soweto Derby for the past 25 years and the Chiefs' fourth defeat in five matches in all competitions.
+With 11 points separating them from Betway Premiership leaders Pirates and Mamelodi Sundowns, Chiefs’ chances of contending for the title appear slim, even with a game in hand.

 Pressure mounts on Kaze and Ben Youssef

-Attention has turned to Kaze and co-coach Khalil Ben Youssef, who were promoted from assistants under Nasreddine Nabi to lead the team until season’s end.
+Attention has turned to Kaze and co-coach Khalil Ben Youssef, who were promoted from assistants under Nasreddine Nabi to lead the team until the season’s end after the Tunisian manager was sacked earlier this season.

 The move to entrust the pair with the first-team reins has not gone as planned.
-Chiefs are now out of contention in all competitions, prompting questions about Kaze’s job security.
+The Chiefs are now out of contention in all competitions, prompting questions about Kaze and Ben Youssef’s job security.

 Read also

-Currently, Chiefs sit fourth on the table with 30 points, trailing Pirates by 11 and second-placed Mamelodi Sundowns by eight, who face Sekhukhune United away on Sunday.
+Currently, Chiefs sit fourth on the table with 30 points, trailing Pirates by 11 and second-placed Mamelodi Sundowns by the same number of points after the defending champions secured all three points against Sekhukhune United away on Sunday, March 1, 2026.

 Source: Briefly News